ros2/design/articles/ros2_dds_security_pkcs11_support.md

 - PKCS#11 scheme (`pkcs11:object=MyParticipantPrivateKey;type=private`).
 - data scheme (`data:,-----BEGIN RSA PRIVATE KEY----- MIIEpAIBAAKCAQEA3HIh...AOBaaqSV37XBUJg== -----END RSA PRIVATE KEY-----`).

-Current RCL impementation only support the `file` scheme.
+Current RCL implementation only support the `file` scheme.
 Furthermore, it searches these security files in an enclave subdirectory within the reserved `enclaves` subfolder of the root keystore, corresponding to the fully-qualified path of every enclave.
 For example, for the `/foo/bar` enclave, the directory structure would look like: